EPL GW-16 Fantrax Player Picks

 Edouard Mendy (NEW vs CHE, $4.34)

-A pick based purely on price rather than fixture, since stumbling Chelsea visit red-hot Newcastle.
-But Mendy looks likely to continue to deputize for the injured Kepa and should get the opportunity to make plenty of saves, which is how he could justify his selection.
+A pick based purely on price rather than fixture, since stumbling Chelsea visits red-hot Newcastle.
+But Mendy looks likely to continue to deputize for the injured Kepa and should get the opportunity to make plenty of saves, which is how he could justify selection.

 ~